WHY BUYERS LEAVE VERKADA

 Verkada

-Cameras stop working if the subscription lapses
+Total camera lock-in - cameras only work with Verkada cloud and stop working if the subscription lapses

-Direct-sale culture - "sells around the integrator"
+Direct-sales culture - the recurring installer-forum complaint is "sells around the installer"

 TetherX